• 7 card stud strategy

 7 Card Stud Bankroll Management

 stud bankroll managementBankroll management in 7 Card Stud is very important.
 Playing at stakes higher than your bankroll can handle is a sure way to lose.
 All it takes is one bad swing and your money will be gone.
 This is why you must play at stakes that will allow you to go on several "bad runs" without depleting your bankroll.
 There are many formulas you can use to determine the table stakes you should be playing at.
-For ring tables I usually recommend 50 time the small bet.
+For ring tables I usually recommend 250 times the big blind.
 For Seven Card Stud sitngos and tournaments I usually suggest 40 times the buy-in.
 Below are some examples on bankroll management for 7 Card Stud poker.

 7 Card Stud bankroll management isn't just about going on bad swings.
 Playing at stakes that are higher than you are used to can also have a mental effect and will cause you to make mistakes.
 If you are used to playing $2/4 and want to give the $5/10 tables a try you will likely start playing ultra tight and will be intimidated by bets that you should call but end up folding instead.